honeycombio/refinery/README.md

 helm install refinery honeycomb/refinery
 ```

-This will use the defaulte values file.
+This will use the default values file.
 You can also supply your own:

 ```bash
 helm install refinery honeycomb/refinery --values /path/to/refinery-values.yaml